 You can enable the Google Fit health tracking capabilities by installing Google Fit on your phone, and also enable Google Pay to enable contactless payments.

-- Download Google Fit from the Play Store
+- Download Google Fit from the App Store

 - Sign in with your Google account